Taylor Spreitler

-Taylor Danielle Spreitler (born October 23, 1993) is an American actress.
+Taylor Spreitler (born October 23, 1993) is an American actress.
 She is best known for her roles as Mia McCormick in the soap opera series Days of Our Lives (2009–2010), Lennox Scanlon in the sitcom Melissa & Joey (2010–2015) and Kendra Gable in the sitcom Kevin Can Wait (2016–2018).

 Spreitler's films include the comedy 3 Day Test (2012), the action thriller The Contractor (2013) and the horror films Amityville: The Awakening (2017) and Leprechaun Returns (2018).

-Personal life
+Early life

-Spreitler was born in Hattiesburg, Mississippi, spent her younger years in Wiggins, Mississippi, and then moved to Amory, Mississippi.
+Spreitler was born on October 23, 1993 in Hattiesburg, Mississippi, the daughter of Danny and Denise Spreitler.
+She spent her younger years in Wiggins, Mississippi, and moved with her mother to Los Angeles when she was 11.
+Spreitler was home-schooled.

 Career

 Beginning her career as a model, Spreitler's first commercial audition was for a national campaign for Motrin.
 This was followed by a series of spots, including those for Jif, Hess, and Chuck E. Cheese.
 In 2009, Spreitler signed a three-year contract to play the role of Mia McCormick on the NBC daytime soap opera Days of Our Lives.
 In 2011, she was nominated for Best Performance in a Daytime TV Series by a Young Actress at the 32nd Young Artist Awards.

 Spreitler starred as Lennox Scanlon, the niece of Melissa Joan Hart's character, in ABC Family's Melissa & Joey.
 In 2016, she was cast as Kendra Gable, the daughter of Kevin James' character, in the CBS sitcom Kevin Can Wait.

 Spreitler co-starred with Bella Thorne and Thomas Mann in the 2017 horror film Amityville: The Awakening.
 She also starred in the 2018 horror comedy film Leprechaun Returns.